The data is organized by simulation round, e.g. ISIMIP3a, and data products:

 If you don't find the data you're looking for, please don't hesitate to get in touch.

-In the ISIMIP repository, files for the same variable, but different time steps, are combined to datasets, e.g.
+In the ISIMIP repository, files for the same variable, but different time steps, are combined to datasets, e.g. "gswp3-w5e5_counterclim_tas_global_daily" contains:

-A click on the title of the dataset or the title of a file will open a separate page for this dataset or file.
+For each dataset, the stored Metadata (e.g. the file size or the specifiers from the protocol) and the different files of the dataset can be viewed.
+A click on the square icon with an arrow will open a separate page for this dataset or file.
 These landing pages have a unique URL which identifies the dataset or file and which we will keep available even if we should de-publish the actual file in the future.

 In order to minimize the amount of data you need to download, the repository includes a masking service which can be used to remove all values of a file except a region (a country, a bounding box or just land data).
 This operation can also be performed on all files of a dataset at once.
 A link to this interface is included in the search result and on every dateset/file landing page.